Education and Outreach

 If you answered yes to any of the questions, then this program is for you!
 In order to participate with the program, please fill out the commitment and participation form.
 You may either contact your Lake Association, or contact Holly Kalbus (507-357-8540, email address located below), or click on the link below to access the form.
 Once you have filled out the form, it can either be emailed to firstname.lastname@example.org or mailed to Le Sueur County Environmental Services, Holly Kalbus, 88 South Park Ave, Le Center, MN 56057.

 In previous years, Climb Theatre has attended Le Sueur County schools to present a class all about Aquatic Invasive Species (AIS).
-This year Le Sueur County partnered with Climb Theatre to develop an online AIS education class for public schools.
+In 2020 and 2021, Le Sueur County partnered with Climb Theatre to develop an online AIS education class for public schools.
 Students, school staff, and parents can also take a survey and provide feedback about the class.
 This class has offered a unique and diverse way for Le Sueur County students to learn about AIS.